naseemap47/TalentSift-AI/README.md

 # Install Python dependencies with uv
 uv sync

-# Start the FastAPI development server
+# Start the FastAPI development server using the configured python -m entrypoint
-uv run uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
+uv run python -m app.main
 ```

-The API will be live at: **http://localhost:8000**
+The API will be live at: **http://localhost:8000** (or as configured in `config.yaml`)
 API docs (Swagger): **http://localhost:8000/docs**

 ### 2. Frontend (React + Vite)